OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ```
 0 9 * * * /usr/bin/python3 /path/to/inkplate10-weather-cal/server/server.py
 ```
-`/path/to/inkplate10-weather-cal` should be updated to the absolute path of your checkout.
+This scheduled form expects `server.alwayson: false`; keep `server/web_server.py` running separately. `/path/to/inkplate10-weather-cal` should be updated to the absolute path of your checkout.

 For a managed native service, prefer `./bin/install_server` unless you need to repair individual systemd pieces manually.